Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Response of Population Structure to Environmental Structure

 where $\mu$ is the mutation rate and is set to zero for the case of standing variation.
 There is one non-trivial stable point corresponding to equality of the two effective growth rates in Eq.~\ref{eq_effective_growth}.
-However, since $\Gamma_{\eff}^{\WT} < \Gamma_{\eff}^{\MT}$ for all positive $s$, the only phase boundary in $(s,\nu)$ space predicted by our mean-field description is at $s=0$, whereas all systems with $s>0$ have $\rho_w=1$, $\rho_m=0$ as their long-time limit.
-Because this mean-field result is inconsistent with the separatrix between mutant extinction and survival that we have calculated for the two-species Eden model (Fig.~\ref{phase_diagram}B), the enrichment of mutant clonal domains (and thus the possibility of mutant survival) must be a consequence of the environment's spatial structure.
+However, since $\Gamma_{\eff}^{\WT} > \Gamma_{\eff}^{\MT}$ for all positive $s$, the only phase boundary in $(s,\nu)$ space predicted by this naive mean-field description is at $s=0$, whereas all systems with $s>0$ have $\rho_w=1$, $\rho_m=0$ as their long-time limit.
+Because this mean-field result is inconsistent with the continuous range of mutant frequency values that we have calculated for our model (Fig.~\ref{phase_diagram}B), the enrichment of mutant clonal domains (and thus the possibility of mutant survival) must be a consequence of the environment's spatial structure.
 Figure~\ref{phase_diagram}A suggests that any particular landscape of hotspots contains favorable paths for the establishment of surviving mutant domains, a process whose geometry we explore in the next section.